Blog Layout

 Why is Pet Screening Important?

-Pet screening is important because it helps landlords and property managers decide which animals to allow in their rental properties.
+Pet screening is important because it helps landlords and property managers decide which pets to allow in their rental properties.
 Allowing only well-behaved animals into rental properties helps to protect the property from damage and noise complaints.

 How to Do a Pet Screening